Brazil national football team: 1958–1970: Pelé and the First Golden Era

-The first dry spell (1971–1993)
+1971–1993: The first dry spell

-After the international retirement of Pelé and other stars from the 1970 squad, Brazil played at the 1974 World Cup hosted by West Germany.
-Goalless draws with Yugoslavia and Scotland were followed by a 3–0 win over Zaire at the first group stage, finishing second in the group.
-At the second group stage, Brazil defeated East Germany 1-0 and Argentina 2–1, but was not able to overcome the Netherlands, being defeated 2–0, and then Brazil finished in fourth place after losing the third place game 1–0 to Poland.
+After the retirement of Pelé and other stars from the 1970 squad, Brazil played at the 1974 World Cup in West Germany.
+Scoreless draws with Yugoslavia and Scotland were followed by a 3–0 win over Zaire during the first group stage, with Brazil finishing second in the group.
+During the second group stage, Brazil defeated East Germany 1–0 and Argentina 2–1, but lost 2–0 to the Netherlands.
+Brazil finished in fourth place after losing the third place game 1–0 to Poland.

-Brazil finished third place at the 1975 Copa América, the first with no fixed hosts.

-Then, at the 1978 World Cup held in Argentina, Brazil tied Sweden 1-1, tied Spain 0-0 and defeated Austria 1–0 at the first group stage.
+Brazil finished third at the 1975 Copa América.
+At the 1978 World Cup in Argentina, Brazil tied Sweden 1-1, tied Spain 0-0 and defeated Austria 1–0 at the first group stage.
 Brazil finished second, the last time Brazil failed to win their group on the first stage.
 In the second group stage, Brazil defeated Peru 3–0, tied with tournament hosts Argentina 0-0, and defeated Poland 3–1.
 However, Argentina defeated Peru 6–0 in a match held later the same day, and thus Argentina qualified for the final in a match accused of ultimately-unproven match fixing at the expense of Brazil.
 Brazil subsequently beat Italy 2–1 in the third place play-off, and were the only team to remain unbeaten in the tournament.

 Brazil then ended at third place at the 1979 Copa América, also without a single host country.

 At the 1982 World Cup, held in Spain, Brazil were the tournament favorites, and easily moved through the first group stage, with a 2–1 win against the Soviet Union, a 4–1 victory against Scotland and a 4–0 thrashing of New Zealand.
 In the second group stage, Brazil defeated Argentina 3–1, but a 3–2 defeat in Barcelona to Italy, in a classic World Cup match, eliminated them from the tournament in the match that they refer to as "Sarriá's Tragedy", referencing the stadium's name.
 The 1982 team, with a midfield of Sócrates, Zico, Falcão and Toninho Cerezo, is remembered as perhaps the greatest team never to win a World Cup.